shopware/docs/guides/integrations-api/general-concepts/partial-data-loading.md

 }
 ```

-Fields can reference also fields of associations like in this example the assigned salesChannel names of the currency.
-The API adds the necessary associations automatically for you.
+Fields can also reference fields of associations like in this example the assigned salesChannel names of the currency.
+The API adds the necessary associations automatically.

 ```http
 POST /api/search/currency